northcoders/nc-sample-server-wit/README.md

     make start-server
     ```
 1. In your browser, navigate to `localhost:8000/docs/` to view the API documentation page.
 1. Then you can navigate to the endpoint of your choice, e.g. `localhost:8000/api/doughnuts`.
+This could be done in your browser, but a tool like [Insomnia](https://insomnia.rest/) is very useful.

 API logs are available in `logs/app.log`.